CSCI-39548-FA22/project-proposal/README.md

 ### Presentation - 10%
 - A minimum of 5min per group member, minimum of 10min for each project.
 - **EVERY** group member should participate in presenting, speaking on what they worked on/contributed to the project.
-- Also included, a short demo of your app and how it works!
+- Also included, a short demo of your app and how it works.
+- Lastly, there will be a short Q&A section at the end to answer any questions from the class/audience.

 ---
 ## Proposal Outline (Submit On Blackboard!)